yacoob/aib2ofx/README.md

         }
     }

 Note that there's no comma after the last account details.
-Remember to run `chmod 600 ~/.aib-sucker`, to make sure that only you can read this file.

 Once you've prepared that config file, run: